Lucas-Gruber/cheat-sheets/apps/checkmk.md

 #### Creating a Backup
 ***Note**: Checkmk also offers the possibility of performing backups and restores without using the command line, via the [GUI](#^78d8ec).*

-1. Backup to File
+1. Backup
 	1. Backup as Site-User to File
 		   `omd backup [/path/to/file.tar.gz]`
 	2. Backup as Root to File
 		   `omd backup [sitename] [/path/to/file.tar.gz]`
-2. Restore from File
+2. Restore
 	1. as Site-User
 		   `omd restore [path/to/file.tar.gz]`
 	2. as Root
 		   `omd restore [sitename] [path/to/file.tar.gz]`

 >[!note] Note
 >You can also restore a site under another name.
-Simply restore the Backup as
+Simply restore the Backup as root and enter the new site name.
+Checkmk do the rest for you.

 ### Backup/Restore with GUI